Essays (book reviews)

 Bergala’s book wanders all over the map, but the adventure it records has, at least, a precise starting point.
 In 2000, the author was invited by Jack Lang (from 2000 to 2002, France’s Minister of Education in the Socialist government) to formulate principles and procedures for film education in schools – right down (and this is a crucial aspect of the program) to the youngest grade of the smallest children.
 There’s no arguing with Bergala on that point: I, too, firmly believe that the motto of cinema pedagogy should be get ‘em while they’re young!

 What exactly is the “hypothesis” advanced here?
 For Bergala – who has spent his entire career pondering the issue from diverse angles – students must be made to experience the “creative drive”, the essential decision-making behind strong, memorable moments of cinema.
-This can be done through watching, listening and talking – Bergala proposes an attractive theory of how to approach cinema through well-selected, pointedly juxtaposed clips or fragments – and it can also, or in tandem, be done through elementary filmmaking exercises: choosing a location, directing an actor, framing a shot.
+This can be done through watching, listening and talking – Bergala proposes an attractive theory of how to approach cinema through well-selected, pointedly juxtaposed clips or fragments – and it can also, or in tandem, be done through simple filmmaking exercises: choosing a location, directing an actor, framing a shot.

 That may at first sound a straightforward, even elementary approach to teaching cinema.
 But Bergala launches his hypothesis as a battering ram against, on the one hand, analytical studies fixed on the interpretation of films and, on the other hand, political approaches fixed on the reflection of issues of history or contemporary society (the dreaded “film as discussion starter” method so prevalent in classrooms everywhere).
 He is particularly disapproving (and rightly so) of an educational approach that, I confess with relief, I have never experienced: “an encounter with cinema through bad films”, based in part on the notion that teachers should begin with “what the kids already know” in order to hopefully wean them off it!
 What a perfectly dreadful pedagogical principle.